tomas-fryza/esp-micropython/README.md

 * [Examples](#examples)
 * [References](#References)

+## Wokwi simulator

+The easiest way to try MicroPython is in the [Wokwi](https://wokwi.com/micropython) online electronics simulator right in your web browser.
+You can use it to simulate Arduino, ESP32, STM32, and many other popular boards, parts and sensors in C, MicroPython or Rust.

 ## Installation

+To use MicroPython with a real ESP32 board, you will need to follow these steps:

+* Iinstall MicroPython firmware
+* Flash the firmware
+* Connect to the Board's Serial REPL and interact with MicroPython
+* Transfer files to the ESP32 board

 There are several very good tutorials how to install and use MicroPython on an ESP microcontroller, such as [this one](https://pythonforundergradengineers.com/how-to-install-micropython-on-an-esp32.html) for Windows.
 The following text was tested under Linux-based operation system.